CloudChi/FX-Framework/Script_Naming.md

 # Script Naming

-- Script names start with a 3-letter prefix which determines **how** they should be called
+- Script names start with a 3-letter prefix which determines **HOW** they should be called
   - Script prefix definitions:
     - sched > Schedule
       - Called by FileMaker server